brajpatel/tic-tac-toe/README.md

 -
 -
 ## View Project
-You can view the library live by clicking [here](https://brajpatel.github.io/library/)
+You can view and play the tic-tac-toe game by clicking [here](https://brajpatel.github.io/tic-tac-toe/)